Criminal Protective Order

 What Is the Difference Between a Criminal Protective Order and a Civil Restraining Order?

 Criminal Protective Orders and Civil Restraining Orders are not the same.
 You can read more about the different types of Protective Orders.

 What If I Have More Than One Type of Protective Order?

 It is not uncommon to have more than one type of Protective Order.
 A party may seek a restraining order in family law or civil even when there is a Criminal Protective Order.
 Tell the judge and the District Attorney if you have another restraining order.
 The Criminal Protective Order takes precedence over other conflicting orders.
 That means if the criminal order is different from another restraining order, it will supersede any other orders as the primary order that must be obeyed.
 For example, if the family law order allows contact and the criminal order states "no contact", then the parties are not allowed to have contact.

 Guns and Firearms

-The judge may order that the restrained person not own, possess, buy or try to buy, receive or try to receive, or otherwise get a gun while a Restraining Order is in effect.
-If a restrained person violates this order, it can result in jail and/or $1,000.00 fine.
-The restrained person must sell to a licensed gun dealer or turn in to a law enforcement agency any guns or other firearms that he/she has or control in accordance with the order of the court.
+The judge may order that the restrained person not own, possess, buy, or try to buy, receive or try to receive, or otherwise get a gun while a Restraining Order is in effect.
+If a restrained person violates this order, it can result in jail and/or a $1,000.00 fine.
+The restrained person must sell to a licensed gun dealer or turn in to a law enforcement agency any guns or other firearms that he/she has or controls by the order of the court.
 If the restrained person does not obey the court order, he or she can be charged with a crime.
 The court may set a review hearing to determine whether the defendant has complied with the requirements to relinquish the firearm(s).
-At the hearing the defendant has the opportunity to give information to refute that he or she owns any firearms or to show that he or she has complied with the requirement to relinquish those firearms.
+At the hearing, the defendant has the opportunity to give information to refute that he or she owns any firearms or to show that he or she has complied with the requirement to relinquish those firearms.
 If the defendant fails to appear for the hearing, a warrant may be issued for his or her arrest.